Susan B. Levin

 Articles and Essays

-"Creating a Higher Breed: Transhumanism and the Prophecy of Anglo-American Eugenics."
-Forthcoming in Reproductive Ethics: New Challenges and Conversations, edited by Lisa Campo-Engelstein and Paul Burcher.
-Volume 2.
-Springer, 2018.
+“Creating a Higher Breed: Transhumanism and the Prophecy of Anglo-American Eugenics.”
+In Reproductive Ethics II: New Ideas and Innovations, edited by Lisa Campo-Engelstein and Paul Burcher, 37-58.
+Cham, Switzerland: Springer, 2018.

 “Enhancing Future Children: How It Might Happen, Whether It Should.”
 In Reproductive Ethics: New Challenges and Conversations, edited by Lisa Campo-Engelstein and Paul Burcher, 27-44.
 Cham, Switzerland: Springer, 2017.